r3inbowari/go-mod-explorer/README.md

 ## License

-This software is released under the MIT license.
+This software is released under the [MIT](https://github.com/r3inbowari/go-mod-explorer/blob/main/LICENSE) license.

-## Contribute
+## Contributing

 I'm appreciate if you could report an issue or pr. (๑•̀ㅂ•́)و✧ **Enjoy!**